 Curriculum / Reporting Days

-Victorian Government Schools designate three days per year as Professional Development days, when professional learning for teachers and curriculum development takes place.
+Victorian Government Schools designate four days per year as Professional Development days, when professional learning for teachers and curriculum development takes place.
 Students do not attend school on this day.

 The School Dental Service (S.D.S) is a free service for primary school students and is staffed by Dentists, Dental Therapists and Dental Nurses.
 Great importance is attached to the prevention of dental disease, through preventive procedures such as fissure sealants, topical fluoride applications and through education & motivation of students, teachers, parents and the community.
 Additional dental care provided by S.D.S includes: examinations, radiographs if necessary, scaling and cleaning, fillings and extractions both on permanent and deciduous teeth where necessary.